Recovering from the deep wounds of trauma

 “Just because they don’t have a broken arm or a black eye, they’ve still experienced trauma and they’re still traumatized by what has happened to them,” McGinty said.

-Mental health professional say everyone reacts to trauma differently, but many people may try to retreat and attempt to deal with their emotional damage on their own.
+Mental health professionals say everyone reacts to trauma differently, but many people may try to retreat and attempt to deal with their emotional damage on their own.

 For kids, art or play therapy are some resources that can help them share their stories and experiences in a safe place.